Corona Uber Accident Lawyers

 Parties At Fault In An Uber Accident

 Multiple parties may share responsibility for an Uber crash.
-Our car accident lawyers, who also handle Uber claims, examine every detail to identify who may be liable for your injuries.
+Our car accident lawyers, who also handle Uber claims, examine every detail to identify who may be held liable for your injuries.

 Depending on the facts, those at fault may include:

-- Uber Drivers — A rideshare driver may be liable if they were speeding, distracted, impaired, or otherwise driving recklessly.
+- Uber Drivers — A rideshare driver may be held liable if they were speeding, distracted, impaired, or otherwise driving recklessly.

 - Uber Technologies, Inc. — The company may be held responsible if it fails to perform proper background checks or violates local safety regulations.